KPRepos/chime-news-bot/README.md

 2. Add Sentiment/Key Phrase Detection.
 3. Daily Roll-Up of Activity.
 4. Notification Improvements (New Versions, New Feeds, Etc)
+5. Better handling of feeds to load when deployed (config file perhaps).

 ## Prerequisites